AbbyNeko/Google-Books-Search/README.md

 ### Instructions

-* This application has 2pages:
+* This application has 2 pages:

   * Search - User can search for books via the Google Books API and render them here.
 User has the option to "View" a book, bringing them to the book on Google Books, or "Save" a book, saving it to the Mongo database.